Enter your E-mail Address

 Here is a summary of the Sydney Opera House facts: design, construction, controversy and plans versus reality.

+But back in the 1950s, things were different.
 It is difficult to imagine that today's vibrant city was a boring place at that time.

 The Harbour Bridge was overlooking a dull tram depot located on the Bennelong Point.
 A depot with waterfront views.
 In a city that did not have a concert venue.